kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 **Note1:** The shebang line in any script determines the script's ability to be executed like a standalone executable without typing 'python' beforehand in the terminal.
 In other words, the shebang line specifies exactly how to run a script.
 You can put this `#!/usr/bin/env python3` as a first line in your PRC script file.

-**Note2:** You can use pyhton builtin `dir()` function to know about all available attributes and methods that you may use.
+**Note2:** You can use python builtin `dir()` function to know about all available attributes and methods that you may use.
 For instance, `[ x for x in dir(col) if not x.startswith('__') ]` snippet gives you the methods of 'coll' instance.

 ## Working with Collections

 You can connect to a specific iRODS collection, this could be your home collection, project collection or any other sub-collection.
 After you instantiate the collection you prefer, you can see some basic information of this collection.
 You can list the sub-collections and data objects of this instantiated collection.
-Also you can do some certain operations (cretae, move, remove etc.) with collections' methods.
+Also you can do some certain operations (create, move, remove etc.) with collections' methods.

 You can instantiate a collection you want: